AYHAN-Mohammadi/Subdomain/README.md

-Create a subdomain in Sipnel
+Create a subdomain in cpanel
 Version php +7.4

  Username, password and domain should be placed in the script